PoohL0ve/web_mobile_development/front-end/html/HTML_NOTES.md

     <dd>Salt</dd>
 </dl>
 ```
+Unordered lists can have four types: *disk, circle, square, and none*.
+They can be implemented with the CSS attribute **list-style-type**.

 Page navigation uses the **nav** element which can use the id and # to move from a link to a section on a page:
 ```html